xLSTM-Mixer: Multivariate Time Series Forecasting by Mixing via Scalar Memories

-While the NLinear forecast $\bm{x}^\text{initial}$ captures the basic patterns between the historic and future time steps, its quality alone is insufficient for today's challenging time series datasets.
+While the NLinear forecast $\bm{x}^\text{initial} \in \R^{V \times H}$ captures the basic patterns between the historic and future time steps, its quality alone is insufficient for today's challenging datasets.
 We, therefore, refine it using powerful sLSTM blocks.
-As a first step, it is crucial to increase the embedding dimension of the data to provide enough latent dimensions $D$ for the sLSTM cells: $\bm{x}^\text{up} = \operatorname{FC}^\text{up}\left( \bm{x}^\text{initial} \right)$.
-This pre-up-projection is similar to what is commonly performed in SSMs~\citep{beckXLSTMExtendedLong2024}.
-We weight-share $\operatorname{FC}^\text{up}$ across variates to perform time-mixing similar to the initial forecast.
+As a first step, it is crucial to increase the embedding dimension of the data to provide sufficient latent dimensions $D$ for the sLSTM cells as $\bm{x}^\text{up} = \operatorname{FC}^\text{up}\left( \bm{x}^\text{initial} \right)$.
+This prior up-projection is similar to what is commonly performed in SSMs~\citep{beckXLSTMExtendedLong2024}.
+We weight-share $\operatorname{FC}^\text{up}: \R^H \to \R^D$ across variates to perform time-mixing similar to the initial forecast.
 Note that this step does not maintain the temporal ordering within the embedding token dimensions, as was the case up until this step, and instead embeds it into a higher latent dimension.

-The stack of $M$ sLSTM blocks $\mathcal{S}(\cdot)$ transforms $\bm{x}^\text{up}$ as defined in \autoref{eq:lstm:cell} to \ref{eq:lstm:stabilizer}.
+The stack of $M$ sLSTM blocks $\mathcal{S}(\cdot)$ transforms $\bm{x}^\text{up} \in \R^{V \times D}$ as defined in \autoref{eq:lstm:cell} to \ref{eq:lstm:stabilizer}.
 The recurrent model strides over the data in variate order, i.e., where each token represents all time steps from a single variate as in the work of \citet{liuITransformerInvertedTransformers2023}.
 The sLSTM blocks learn intricate non-linear relationships hidden within the data along both the time and variate dimensions.
 The mixing of the hidden state is still limited to blocks of consecutive dimensions, aiding efficient learning and inference while allowing for effective cross-variate interaction during the recurrent processing.
-Striding over variates has the benefit of linear runtime scaling in the number of variates at a constant number of parameters.
+Striding over variates has the benefit of linear time scaling in the number of variates at a constant number of parameters.
 It, however, comes at the cost of possibly fixing a suboptimal order of variates.
-While this is empirically not a significant limitation, we leave investigations into how to find a suitable ordering for future work.
+While this is empirically not a significant limitation~(see \autoref{sec:exp:model_analysis}), we leave investigations into how to find a suitable ordering for future work.
 In addition to a large embedding dim, we observed a high number of heads being crucial for effective forecasting.